Jeff Minter

-Jeff Minter (born 22 April 1962) is an English video game designer and programmer who often goes by the name Yak.
-He is the founder of video game developer Llamasoft and has created dozens of games during his career, which began in 1981 with games for the ZX80.
-Minter's games are shoot 'em ups which contain titular or in-game references demonstrating his fondness of ruminants (llamas, sheep, camels, etc.).
-Many of his programs also feature something of a psychedelic element, as in some of the earliest "light synthesizer" programs including Trip-a-Tron.
+Jeff Minter (born 22 April 1962) is an English video game designer and programmer who often goes by the nickname Yak.
+He co-founded independent video game developer Llamasoft in 1982 and was the sole game designer and programmer until Ivan Zorzin started being co-credited in 2008.
+Minter has created dozens of games, starting in 1981 for the ZX80, then later the ZX Spectrum, VIC-20, Commodore 64, Atari 8-bit computers, Amiga, Atari ST, Jaguar, and other systems.
+A majority of Minter's projects are shoot 'em ups, often based on games from the golden age of arcade video games such as Defender, Tempest, and Robotron: 2084.
+Minter has evolved a game design style which combines psychedelic visuals, references to ruminants (especially llamas, sheep, and camels), and quirky audio samples.

-Minter's works include the music visualisation program Neon (2004) which is built into the Xbox 360 console, and the video games Gridrunner, Attack of the Mutant Camels, Tempest 2000, and Polybius.
+Minter's works include Gridrunner (1982) and Tempest 2000 (1994), both of which he has revisited and expanded into new releases multiple times, Attack of the Mutant Camels (1983), and Polybius (2017).
+He developed a series of music visualization programs, beginning with Psychedelia in 1984 and culminating in Neon, which is built into the Xbox 360 console.
+In 2011–2013, Minter and Zorzin released nine games for iOS, inspired by 1980s computers and video game consoles, under the banner The Minotaur Project.
+Many Llamasoft games are self-published, but Minter has also had games released by Human Engineered Software, multiple incarnations of Atari, and other publishers.
+Many of his games are collected in Llamasoft: The Jeff Minter Story released in 2024 for Windows and consoles.

 Game development career

 Pre-commercial career (early years)

 Minter began programming computers at a young age.
 He wrote the game Deflex for the Commodore PET in 1979.
 However it would not be until a long illness during a university year that Minter's talents would develop in any meaningful way.
 Following a three-month stint due to a sudden eruption of pericarditis, in which Minter was restricted to lying on his back and was confined to his bed between November 1981 and January 1982, boredom led him to take up computer programming in earnest to pass the time.

-Upon recovery, Minter teamed up with Richard Jones, a fellow pupil, and together they started writing their own games on their school's Commodore PET.
+Upon recovery, Minter teamed up with Richard Jones, a fellow pupil, and together they started writing their own games on their school's PET.
 They soon parted ways.
-Jones went on to commercial projects, some of them in the software market (e.g., Interceptor Micros).
+Jones went on to co-found Interceptor Micros.